 Research suggests that up to 40% of low-income students who are accepted to college and intend to enroll do not attend in the fall.
 This is a national concern, and numerous studies and articles have been released in recent years on this "summer melt"

 phenomenon.
 Researchers Lindsay Page and Ben Castleman have published articles on this issue, and in October 2014 Harvard Education Press is releasing their new book Summer Melt: supporting Low-Income Students Through the Transition to College, featuring the UA's Bridge to College program.

 Through the Bridge to College Program, UA has achieved a consistent 75% college matriculation rate for its alumni within six months of graduation, and nearly 80% within one year of graduation.
-In 2010 the network of schools witnessed a 10% point jump in matriculation rates because of the program.

 The Bridge to College Program was launched to safeguard UA students against the breakdown between high school graduation and college enrollment.
 After several years of testing different approaches, the UA has created a youth-driven program that addresses the common pitfalls our students face throughout the summer.
 These pitfalls can be generally categorized into: financial aid issues, lingering college registration paperwork, and social and emotional barriers to matriculation.

 The Bridge to College Program deploys UA alumni currently enrolled in college, called College Coaches, to identify and respond to financial, logistical and personal difficulties our UA high school graduates face in the transition from high school to college.
 College Coaches start in May, making presentations and leading workshops in their UA alma mater school in the spring, both as a way to share 'college knowledge' and as a way to build relationships with graduating seniors.
 In total, over 1,200 UA students were served in 2017 by 19 UA college coaches.